People are always touting the phrase, “Do what you love, and the money will follow,” but it’s not always as easy as that, is it?

 by, which is so tempting to do, right?

-So what does a good work ethic get you?
+So what does a good work ethic get you and putting purpose into your work?
 It gets you a challenging life with no guarantees.
 But something magical seems to happen when you have a good outlook on life--you start to attract a good life.

 Does good mean easy?